 How can you get involved?

-If you’re a church leader who wants to serve artists more effectively, we’d love to hear from you and chat through how that may work.
+If you’re a church leader who wants to serve artists more effectively, we’d love to hear from you and chat through how that may work – send us a message to email@example.com

-If you are interested in funding Christians who are pursuing excellence in the arts and engaging with their local communities and wider culture, find out about our patronage scheme here.
+If you’d like to get a regular anthology of work being made by Christians who are pursuing excellence in the arts and engaging with their local communities and wider culture – and fund that work in the process! – find out about our patronage scheme here.

 But why bother?
 Why are the arts so important?